immarisabel/lingo-wordgame/README.md

 - [ ] End game?
 Then display total and store in user name

 # challenges to fix
+- [ ] fixed the flow but now it counts the invalid input in the attempts.
+That will be the last thing I need to fix before building the scoring system.

 ### Week 1 Notes:

 :heavy_check_mark: need to be able to restart game